zachwill/golf/README.md

     mkdir {data,html,ysports}

-A number of Python packages are also required:
+Also, A number of Python packages are required:

     pip install -r requirements.txt